Shona L. Halson

 Recreational runners wearing compression garments have been examined during and after intermittent and continuous running (Ali et al., 2007).
 The authors found that there was a reduction in delayed onset muscle soreness 24 h after wearing compression garments during a continuous exercise task (10 km).
 While not statistically significant, there was a trend for participants in the compression trial to perform the 10 km in a faster time than when not wearing the compression garments.
 Subjects wore commercially available graduated compression stockings, with the compression highest at the ankle (18-22 mmHg) and reduced by 70% to the top of the stocking, which ended below the knee.
 Recently, a reduction in the perception of muscle soreness after wearing compression garments during sprinting and bounding exercise and for 24 h after exercise was reported (Duffield et al, 2010).
 While perceptions of soreness were reduced, there was no change in sprint performance while wearing the garments.

 While there is currently minimal research into compression garments and recovery for endurance athletes, the small amount of data suggests that there may be some small benefits and there is no indication that they impede the recovery process (Hill et al., 2013).
+More work is needed to determine optimal dosage/timing of caffeine and carbohydrate intake and it is imperative that valid, reliable and sensitive batteries of cognitive and motor skills tests are developed for use in future efficacy studies.

 Massage is a widely used recovery strategy among athletes.
 However, apart from perceived benefits of massage on muscle soreness, few reports have demonstrated positive effects on repeated exercise performance.
 Furthermore, increased blood flow is one of the main mechanisms proposed to improve recovery (thus improving clearance of metabolic waste products).
 However, many studies reported no increase in blood flow or lactate removal during massage (Monedero & Donne, 2000, Tiidus & Shoemaker, 1995).
 Indeed, in a recent study, Wiltshire and colleagues (2010) reported that massage actually impaired blood flow and lactate removal.